Sergio G. Lazzarini

 Professor of Organization and Strategy

 Despite the wave of privatization and liberalization of the 1990s in several countries, evidence indicates that governments remain involved in myriad industries and activities not only as majority investors through state-owned enterprises, but also as minority investors through various channels such as development banks, pension funds, sovereign wealth funds, and many others.
-In this article with Aldo Musacchio (Harvard Business School), we present evidence on those various forms of "state capitalism" and then discuss implications for the performance of countries and firms.
-We also have a forthcoming book on the topic called Reinventing State Capitalism: Leviathan in Business, Brazil and Beyond (Harvard University Press, forthcoming 2014).
+In a joint research project with Aldo Musacchio (Harvard Business School), we present evidence on those various forms of "state capitalism" and then discuss implications for the performance of countries and firms.
+We just published a book on this topic called Reinventing State Capitalism: Leviathan in Business, Brazil and Beyond (Harvard University Press, 2014).

 Owners and their Connections: the "Small World" of Corporate Networks